hkbudb/streaming-dtruss/README.md

 9 15 10
 ```

-## Compiling the algorithms
+## How to compile the algorithms

-Go to the directory of corresponding algorithms.
-To compile the corresponding code:
+To compile the corresponding code, first go to the directory of corresponding algorithms, then:

 ```bash
 ./compile.sh